-CS 110 Computer Modelling with Java: 4 Cr A Multimedia Approach to Using Alice with Java
+CS 110 Computer Modelling with Java 4 Cr

-An innovative approach to the fundamentals of programming and software development using the object oriented programming language Java along with the 3-D animation language Alice.
-The emphasis is learning through media computation: the use of graphics, sound, pictures, and movies in the introduction to computer science and programming.
+This course is an introduction to using computer programs as a way of modeling, analyzing and enhancing the world.
+The Java language is both powerful and commonly used in business, science and many other applications of computing.
 An integrated laboratory provides experience in programming and algorithmic problem-solving.
 Topics include computing and object oriented design methodology, Java fundamentals, modifying objects, control constructs, function usage basics and libraries, programmer defined functions, parameter passing, arrays, the class construct and object-oriented design, event-based programming, and implementing abstract data types.
 Three one-hour lectures and one two hour laboratory per week.
 Fall semester.